W.E.B. DuBois Honors Program

 - Telephone interview

-Sophomore-level Entry: Highly qualified non-transfer students are invited to apply for the Honors Program at the end of their freshman year.
-These students must have a cumulative GPA of 3.5 and must have completed at least 30 semester credit hours from HT.
+Sophomore-level Entry: Highly qualified non-transfer students may have the opportunity to join the Honors Program at the end of their freshman year.
+These students must have a cumulative 3.5 GPA (unweighted) and must have completed at least 30 semester credit hours from HT.
+Email Honors Program Director, Dr. Jennifer Miles at jpmiles@htu.edu for more information.

 Membership in the Honors Program is limited to five (5) from this group.